syncfusion-content/ej2-asp-core-mvc-docs/ej2-asp-core-mvc/linear-gauge/EJ2_ASP.MVC/axis.md

 # Axis in ASP.NET MVC Linear Gauge

 Axis is used to indicate the numeric values in the linear scale.
-The Linear Gauge component can have any number of axes.
+The  [ASP.NET MVC Linear Gauge](https://www.syncfusion.com/aspnet-core-ui-controls/linear-gauge) component can have any number of axes.
 The sub-elements of an axis are line, ticks, labels, ranges, and pointers.

 ## Setting the start value and end value of the axis